netscaler/netscaler-k8s-ingress-controller/deployment/aws/quick-deploy-cic/README.md

-# Deploy Citrix Ingress Controller in EKS with Netscaler VPX
+# Deploy Netscaler ingress controller in EKS with Netscaler VPX

-This guide details the steps to deploy Citrix Ingress Controller in EKS with Netscaler VPX.
+This guide details the steps to deploy Netscaler ingress controller in EKS with Netscaler VPX.

 ## Pre-requisites: